Courtney Crone: Sports cars

 For the 2024 season, Crone moved to the Lamborghini Super Trofeo North America.

 F1 Academy

-In August 2024, she returned to single-seaters to race in the second round of the 2024 season of F1 Academy, competing as a wildcard entry for Prema Racing.
-Crone got her first experience in the car during in-season testing at Zandvoort, before going on to finish 14th and 11th at the races in Miami.
-Later that year, it was announced that Crone will race for ART Grand Prix representing Haas for the 2025 season.
+In August 2024, Crone returned to single-seaters to race in Round 2 of the 2024 F1 Academy season at Miami, competing as a wildcard entry for Prema Racing.
+Crone got her first experience in the car during in-season testing at Zandvoort, before going on to finish 14th and 11th at her home races in Miami.
+Later that year, it was announced that Crone would race for ART Grand Prix representing Haas for the 2025 season.
+Crone earned her first points finish in Round 6 at Singapore, where she finished in tenth place in Race 2.
+Her second points finish was in Round 7 at Las Vegas, where she finished 7th in Race 1.
+She scored three points in the 2025 season and finished 19th overall in the drivers' standings.